 Ceramic knife blades don’t curl and are both hard and non-porous.

-Ceramic knife blades are lighter than steel, and the handles of the knives are also correspondingly lighter.
+Another benefit of ceramic knives is that their blades are lighter than steel, and the handles of the knives are also correspondingly lighter.

 Because the handles are often formed of heavy duty plastic, you’ll find that they’re often shaped to offer a much friendlier grip than heavy wooden knives.